 The CPR (BLS) for Healthcare Providers would be the right course for you.
 Professional nursing programs will not accept Heartsaver CPR or online CPR courses.

 I AM NOT A NURSE OR A HEALTHCARE PROFESSIONAL.
 AM I ALLOWED TO TAKE THE CPR FOR HEALTHCARE PROVIDERS?

 Yes.
 It is up to you.
-Some find the more advanced material challenging and prefer a more basic approach.
+Many people find the more advanced material too challenging and prefer a more basic approach.
 Others enjoy the more involved techniques.
-You will likely be among mostly nurses and other healthcare professionals.
+Keep in mind this certification is meant for nurses and other healthcare professionals.

 HOW CAN I BECOME A CPR INSTRUCTOR?

 You will need to contact the American Heart Association or other certifying organization (there are several) and find out what is required.
 Usually you have to take an instructor course as well as assist and teach a few classes while being observed.
 You may also be required to buy an instructor kit with manuals and videos.
 You do not need any specific qualifications or licenses (i.e. RN, EMT, MD) to be an instructor.
 Please feel free to contact us for more info.

 An AED is an automatic external defibrillator, a device which shocks the heart to restore someone’s heartbeat.
 AEDs are very effective at saving lives and are easy to use.
 They all give verbal instructions that take rescuers through the steps.
 Cardiac arrest victims who have access to an AED soon after arrest stand a much better chance of survival than those that don’t, even when immediate CPR is given.

 AM I ALLOWED TO BUY A DEFIBRILLATOR (AED) FOR MY HOME WITHOUT A DOCTOR’S PRESCRIPTION?